Make a complaint

 - Has been a victim of misconduct by a person serving with the police.
 Misconduct could include a police officer or member of police staff being rude to you or using excessive force.
 It could also include unlawful arrest or an abuse of your rights.

 - Was present when the alleged misconduct took place, or close enough to see or hear the misconduct, and as a result suffered loss, damage, distress or inconvenience, or was put in danger or at risk.

 - Is a friend or relative of the victim of the alleged misconduct, distressed by the effects of the incident on the victim.

 - Is acting on behalf of any of the above.
 Please note that if you would like someone to make a complaint on your behalf, you must give them your consent in writing unless they are from a body such as a Citizens Advice Bureau.

-For other queries and concerns, including a complaint against a member of Police Staff, contact Customer Relations here.
+For a general complaint about Sussex Police or other queries and concerns, contact Customer Relations here.